9 Places to take a Nature Walk near Philly

 The trail here is about a mile out-and-back, so perfect for an easy weekend nature outing.
 It’s so easy to get lost in the woods here as there is no commercialization anywhere in sight.
 The trail is very woodsy and lined with beautiful greenery.
 As an added bonus, there is a fun little stepping stone creek crossing about mid way through the trek.

 The Bridlewild trail at Kenealy Nature Preserve in Gladwyne is one of the hidden gems in the Philly suburbs.
 This quiet woodsy trail features wonderful creek views and is usually completely deserted, allowing you to enjoy some much appreciated alone time away from the city clutter.

 The full loop is about a mile and a half and mostly flat, so really easy enough for just about anyone.
 A few small stream crossings using stepping stones makes for a fun hiking experience.
-At Kenealy, you will gt to enjoy lots of unique plant life here, flowers, pretty views of the creek, and plenty of opportunity for birdwatching.
+At Kenealy, you will get to enjoy lots of unique plant life and flowers along with pretty views of the creek.
+Bonus – this is the perfect park for birdwatching.